dr-guangtou/taotie/README.md

 * “The taotie is a motif commonly found on Chinese ritual bronze vessels from the Shang and Zhou dynasty” - [Wikipedia](https://en.wikipedia.org/wiki/Taotie)

+## Motivation and Goal

-* Over the last few years, I have tried to collect useful resources for astrophysical research in several different ways.
-Now, it seems a GitHub repo is the best solution.
-I will gradually transfer my notes and bookmarks here.
-This place is still heavily under construction.
-I will create a series of notes first, and I am thinking about what is the best way to organize them later.
+* Over the past ~10 years, I have gradually accumulated some useful resources for astrophysical research and I believe the best way to make use of these information is to share them.
+* **The goal of `taotie`** is to become a curated list of resources for astronomy and astrophysics maintained by the community.
+Just like many other `awesome` lists available on `GitHub`.
+We hope `taotie` can become the first stop for new student or researcher in astronomy to seek for practical guidance and experience.
+And `taotie` can also be a handy and organized "bookmark" for researchers in different fields.

+## Progress and Plans

+* The main language for `taotie` is English.
+Some of the important documents will be slowly translated into Chinese.
+* Now `taotie` is available on both `GitHub` and `GitLab`.
+And you can also find `taotie` using [this address](https://dr-guangtou.github.io/taotie/)
+* **Under Construction**: This repo is still under heavy and frequent development.
+I am currently working on this as a weekend project.

 * Please let me know if you have any suggestion or recommendation.

-* **Under Construction**:
-    - This repo is still under heavy and frequent development.
-I am currently working on this as a weekend project.
-    - I am not 100% happy about the organization, so please forgive me if the structure is not perfect, I am working on it.

-* **Website**: I am also thinking about making a document-style website out of this repo.
-Please stay tuned.

 # Contents